 Happy International Women's Day!
 On top of it being Women's History Month, there have been some amazing things happening in the world to promote women and equality.
 Nike is becoming more inclusive by now selling a plus size line, and a "Nike Pro Hijab."
-There has also been a huge wave of mainstream media outlets … Continue reading International Women’s Day: Why They Marched
+There has been a huge wave of mainstream media outlets creating … Continue reading International Women’s Day: Why They Marched

 Work is essential, of course, but for many of us our job becomes the focus of our daily life, to the point where taking time off seems impossible.
 Roughly 224 billion dollars is credited to corporations for unused vacation time.
 According to Project Time Off, this liability has been accumulated over years of employees rolling over unused … Continue reading The HomeAway Movement: Unused Vacation Time

 Happy New Year to all of my followers!
 I will be sharing pictures from my New Years celebration in a separate post, but first I had to share something more important.
 One of my good friends was in a severe car accident on New Years.
 I am simply asking that you send your prayers and … Continue reading #PrayForSqueak

 April 2nd Today is the eighth annual World Autism Day.
 Last year, the Centers for Disease Control and Prevention (CDC) released new data on the prevalence of autism in the United States.
 This surveillance study identified 1 in 68 children (1 in 42 boys and 1 in 189 girls) as having autism spectrum disorder (ASD). … Continue reading Light It Up Blue For Autism Awareness Day!

 As October comes to a close I want to touch on a very important topic.
 October has been Domestic Violence Awareness Month and just because the month is coming to an end does not mean that this issue needs to be pushed back under the rug.
 According to the National Coalition Against Domestic Violence...
 One … Continue reading Domestic Violence Awareness Month